 This treatment is effective in up to 95% of cases and can stop excessive underarm sweating for up to 6 months.
 This procedure involves multiple small injections into the area of maximal sweating and takes only a few minutes to perform.

 The procedure is not permanent and will need to be repeated according to your sweat pattern.
 Most patients require 3 injection sessions per year to remain sweat free.
-Sweat stopping treatments for underarm sweating is covered under Medicare and PBS, however cost between $440-$500 to perform, depending on the center.
+Sweat stopping treatments for underarm sweating is covered under Medicare and PBS.

 Anti sweating tablets